How should you paraglide from Lions Head and when should you?

 We get the formation of a Wind Shadow mostly in the warmest parts of our weather season but it is possible in the middle of Winter as well.

 The red lines indicate the direction of the airflow of the Southeasterly wind.
-As mentioned before the South Easterly wind is a low-level wind and is prevented/blocked from flowing over Lions Head by Table Mountain.
+South Easterly Winds are low-level wind and can be prevented/blocked from flowing over Lions Head by Table Mountain

 The yellow area is where the wind shadow generally sets up.
 Looking out towards the ocean from Lions Head a distinct line can be seen on the ocean with a slight difference in colour indicating the presence of a wind shadow.